 Mindful eating techniques can come in use during these occasions, but can also make a huge contribution to our day to day eating behaviours.
 They do not dictate food choices, or make us feel guilty for the food decisions we make, or have to ensure that we are eating to a specific way or “diet.”
 They are there to help enhance enjoyment of food by recognising our natural food cues.

 These techniques make us aware of how we are feeling in the moment, and that we are aware of what is occurring.
 We forget about the external distractions of what happened an hour ago, or what is going to occur in the upcoming day.
 Instead, we place our focus into the current experience of eating our meal, which leads to a greater level of enjoyment of our meal, and be more engaged in the experience of eating.
 This can prevent us from overeating, and can also lead to feeling more comfortable and contented after a meal.

 So what are some mindful eating techniques to try if you are a beginner and curious to give it a try?

-- Don’t be part of the ‘clean plate club’ – many of us were instilled with not being allowed to leave the table until the plate was clean.
+Many of us were instilled with not being allowed to leave the table until the plate was clean.
 Cancel your registration and free yourself!
-Leaving 2 bites on the plate is more than ok, especially if it prevents overfullness.
+Leaving 2 bites on the plate is more than ok, especially if it prevents over fullness.

 Learning some mindful eating techniques can be a little more challenging than first thought, but like anything else than can be learnt and become second nature.
 If you are looking for more guidance, come and see one of our Accredited Practising Dietitians for more guidance.